zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 ## Add and validate the definition in the API Mediation Layer running on your machine

-After defining the service in YAML format, you are ready to add your service definition to the API Mediation Layer ecosystem.
+After you define the service in YAML format, you are ready to add your service definition to the API Mediation Layer ecosystem.

-Following steps show how to add your service to the API Mediation Layer on your local machine.
+The following procedure describes how to add your service to the API Mediation Layer on your local machine.

 **Follow these steps:**